-(a) IN GENERAL.-Except as provided in subsection (b), and not-withstanding any other provision of law- (1) any funds appropriated for a fiscal year to carry out any grant program under part B of title I, [section 509 (except as provided in section 509(b)),] part B of title VI, part B [or C] of chapter 1 of title VII, or chapter 2 of title VII (except as provided in section [752(b)] 753(b)), including any funds reallotted under any such grant program, that are not obligated and expended by recipients prior to the beginning of the succeeding fiscal year; or \ \ \ \ \ \ \ (c) Protection and Advocacy of Individual Rights.- (1) APPROPRIATED AMOUNTS.-Notwithstanding any other provision of law, any funds appropriated for a fiscal year to carry out a grant program under section 509 (except as provided in section 509(b)), including any funds reallotted under such grant program, that are not obligated and expended by recipients prior to the beginning of the succeeding fiscal year shall remain available for obligation and expenditure by such recipients during such succeeding fiscal year.
-(2) PROGRAM INCOME.-Notwithstanding any other provision of law, any amounts of program income received by recipients under a grant program under section 509 in a fiscal year that are not obligated and expended by recipients prior to the beginning of the succeeding fiscal year, shall remain available until expended.
+(a) IN GENERAL.-Except as provided in subsection (b), and notwithstanding any other provision of law- - (1) any funds appropriated for a fiscal year to carry out any grant program under part B of title I (except for the client assistance program funded under section 112), [section 509 (except as provided in section 509(b))], [part B of title VI, part B [or C] of chapter 1 of title VII, or chapter 2 of title VII (except as provided in section [752(b)]) 753(b), including any funds reallotted under any such grant program, that are not obligated and expended by recipients prior to the beginning of the succeeding fiscal year; or - (2) - (b) Non-Federal Share.- - (c) Client Assistance Program; Protection and Advocacy of Individual Rights.- - (1) APPROPRIATED AMOUNTS.-Notwithstanding any other provision of law, any funds appropriated for a fiscal year to carry out a grant program under section 112 or 509 (except as provided in section 509(b)), including any funds reallotted under such grant program, that are not obligated and expended by recipients prior to the beginning of the succeeding fiscal year shall remain available for obligation and expenditure by such recipients during such succeeding fiscal year.
+(2) PROGRAM INCOME.-Notwithstanding any other provision of law, any amounts of program income received by recipients under a grant program under section 112 or 509 in a fiscal year that are not obligated and expended by recipients prior to the beginning of the succeeding fiscal year, shall remain available until expended.